 3. Go to a class

-Not only are you spurred on by everyone else, an instructor is taking you through each step, maximising your workout and letting you focus on sweating away stress.
+Not only are you spurred on by everyone else, but an instructor is also taking you through each step, maximising your workout and letting you focus on sweating away stress.
 If you’re not quite ready for the real thing, then there are plenty of virtual classes to book yourself onto as well.

 4. Keep it social

 After a long day, sometimes all you want is to catch up with your friends and vent.
 So why not turn these meet-ups into something more productive?

 Boot camps (while following social distancing rules) are a great way to build your motivation and release pent-up anxiety.
 Make a friend, family member or colleague your new workout buddy – it’ll make the new experience easier to handle and push you to do your best.
 As they say, a little competition never hurt anyone.

 5. Get outside

 Outdoor exercise works wonders for your mental health.
 The natural light floods your body with vitamin D, which immediately improves your mood.

 Simply pop on your trainers and go for a run.

 This is a great way to keep your mind active by learning new things and not getting stuck in a workout ‘rut’.
 Whether it be classes or a typical gym workout, keeping a steady mix of different activities is a surefire way to boost your mood and ensure you don’t get bored of exercise.